Butter (novel): Plot

-Rika Machida, a young reporter at a weekly magazine, wants to write a big story about Manako Kajii, a woman in her 30s held in a detention centre in Tokyo for the suspected murder of three single, divorced men, all of whom were significantly older than her at their age of death.
-Kajii, a skilled home cook, is said to have seduced her victims with her meals, which shocked the public due to her perceived heavier body weight.
+Rika Machida, a young reporter at a weekly magazine, aims to write a big story about Manako Kajii, a woman in her 30s held in a detention centre in Tokyo for the suspected murder of three single, divorced men, all of whom were significantly older than her at their age of death.
+Kajii, a skilled home cook, is said to have seduced her victims with her gourmet, home-cooked meals, which she catalogued on her blog.

+The case was highly publicized, with newspapers zeroing in on the voluptuous Kajii’s weight and appearance.
 Although many reporters try to speak with her, Kajii refuses all interviews.
-On a friend's suggestion, Rika writes to Kajii asking for the recipe of her famous beef stew, the last meal the final victim ate, finally making her agree to an interview.